As an Amazon Associate I earn from qualifying purchases.

-Some nights, you just need to get dinner on the table fast, and yet you still want something a little different then a plain ol’ salad (the world’s healthiest “fast food” in my humble opinion).
+Some nights, you just need to get dinner on the table fast, and yet you still want something a little different than a plain ol’ salad (the world’s healthiest “fast food” in my humble opinion).

 I found myself in just such a situation recently, and this recipe was the result.
-This makes a wonderful side dish for chicken, or a fabulous vegetarian/vegan main meal.
+This makes a wonderful side dish for chicken or a fabulous vegetarian/vegan main meal.
 The beans and couscous make a complete protein, so any way you eat this, it’s a pretty balanced meal (just add a few greens…)!

 Couscous is incredibly easy to make.
-While each package may have it’s own set of instructions, it’s pretty similar to making rice.
+While each package may have its own set of instructions, it’s pretty similar to making rice.
 Only, with the packages I’ve purchased so far, you don’t have to actually boil the couscous.
 You just boil the water, add the couscous, turn off the heat, cover the pot and let it sit.
 It doesn’t get much easier than that!

-Pairings for couscous are about as varied as the number of ingredients you can add to couscous.
+Pairings for couscous are about as varied as the number of ingredients you can add to it.
 Think of it as a grain when considering pairings.
 It will pair with any type of meat or fish.
-It’s great mixed as a salad with additions such as vegetable or small pieces of meat or beans.
+It’s great mixed as a salad with additions such as vegetables or small pieces of meat or beans.
 The more important thing is to consider what you are flavoring your couscous with.
 That will be more important for pairings than the couscous itself.
-In the case of this Indian couscous recipe, it would go super well with a Tandoori chicken, some Naan and maybe a salad or some lentils.
+In the case of this Indian couscous recipe, it would go super well with a Tandoori chicken, some Naan, and maybe a salad or some lentils.